TheAditya700/flowtype/README.md

 This design choice follows prior work showing that fine-grained keystroke timing contains rich, stable structure for modeling skill, learning, and cognition.

+## Why FlowType?

+**Traditional typing trainers** (Monkeytype, TypeRacer) are static:
+- Same word lists for everyone
+- No adaptation to your weaknesses
+- WPM-only optimization (ignores typing quality)

+**FlowType adapts to you:**
+- Personalized snippet difficulty based on your skill profile
+- Optimizes for motor learning: accuracy → smoothness → speed
+- Exposes rich metrics (rollover, IKI variance, chunking) that reveal how you actually type
+- Contextual bandit learns which text patterns challenge you productively

 ## Research foundations

 FlowType’s metric design and adaptation loop are grounded in established research on typing dynamics, motor control, and keystroke timing: